zulip/zulip/docs/dev-env-first-time-contributors.md

 cloned Zulip.
 Use your favorite editor (Sublime, Atom, Vim, Emacs, Notepad++, etc.).

-When you save changes they will be synced automatically to the Zulip dev environment on the virtual machine/container.
+When you save changes they will be synced automatically to the Zulip development environment on the virtual machine/container.

 Each component of the Zulip development server will automatically restart itself or reload data appropriately when you make changes.
 So,